 The victim must prove – with adequate medical documentation and/or testimony – that the injury actually happened and must also prove – with an attorney’s help – that the defendant’s negligence was the direct cause of that injury or injuries.
 Finally, the plaintiff must prove the extent and the “dollar value” of his or her injury or injuries.

-Obviously, long-term and disabling injuries will require the maximum possible compensation – as well as a personal injury attorney who knows what it takes to win that compensation on your behalf.
+Obviously, long-term and disabling injuries will require the maximum possible compensation – as well as a team of experienced personal injury lawyers who know what it takes to win that compensation on your behalf.

 If you believe that you have a personal injury claim and that you are entitled to compensation after a traffic collision – even if your vehicle sustained little or no damage – do not speak with, listen to, or accept a settlement offer from any insurance company.